Directory Menu

 The Donation Leadership Council works to develop and provide resources and education to improve and advance the organ donation process.
 The council supports hospital and donation professionals’ efforts in the sharing of knowledge, data and successful practices as it relates to identification of potential donors, family support and communication, and optimizing the availability of organs for transplantation.

-- Chair-Elect: Christine Radolovic, Chief Clinical Officer, Gift of Life Donor Program
+- Chair: Christine Radolovic, Chief Clinical Officer, Gift of Life Donor Program

 The Alliance Transplant Leadership Council works to promote engagement of transplant centers by identifying issues and developing programs and resources relevant to transplant center performance and advancement.
 The council supports transplant center professionals’ efforts to end deaths on the national organ transplant waiting list, increase organ utilization and improve transplant patient outcomes.

-- Chair-Elect: Brendan Kimball, MBA, Administrative Director, Pediatric Transplant – Boston Children’s Hospital
+- Chair: Brendan Kimball, Administrative Director, Pediatric Transplant, Boston Children’s Hospital

 The National Innovation Leadership Council facilitates leadership networking and innovative idea exchange, development and implementation within the organ donation and transplantation community in an effort to save and heal more lives.